dbhangops/dbhangops.github.io/_posts/2015-01-20-dbhangops-020515--event-scheduler-io-capacity-and-more.markdown

 type: post
 published: true
 ---
-\#DBHangOps 01/22/15 -- MySQL Event Scheduler, InnoDB IO Capacity, and more!
+\#DBHangOps 02/05/15 -- MySQL Event Scheduler, InnoDB IO Capacity, and more!
 =========================================================

 Hello everybody!

-Join in \#DBHangOps this Thursday, **January, 22, 2015 at 11:00am pacific (18:00 GMT)**, to participate in the discussion about:
+Join in \#DBHangOps this Thursday, **February, 5, 2015 at 11:00am pacific (18:00 GMT)**, to participate in the discussion about:

 * MySQL Event Scheduler
   * What use cases do you have?